UMCUGenetics/RNASeq-NF/assets/RNASeq_report_template.md

 **RNA-Seq analysis**

-Quality control on the sequence reads from the raw FASTQ files was done with FastQC (value_fastqc).
-TrimGalore (value_trimgalore) as used to trim reads based on quality and adapter presence after which FastQC was again used to check the resulting quality. rRNA reads were filtered out using SortMeRNA (value_sortmerna) after which the resulting reads were aligned to the reference genome fasta (value_fasta) using the STAR (value_star) aligner.
-Followup QC on the mapped (bam) files was done using Sambamba (value_sambamba), RSeQC (value_rseqc) and PreSeq (value_preseq).
-Readcounts were then generated using the Subread FeatureCounts module (value_subreads) with the value_gtf gtf file as annotation, after which normalization was done using the R-package edgeR (value_edger).
-Differential Expression analysis was performed with an inhouse R-script using DESeq2 (value_deseq2) taking the raw readcounts as input.
-Finally a summary report was created using MultiQC (value_multiqc).
+Quality control on the sequence reads from the raw FASTQ files was done with FastQC (v0.11.9).
+TrimGalore (v0.6.7) as used to trim reads based on quality and adapter presence after which FastQC was again used to check the resulting quality. rRNA reads were filtered out using SortMeRNA (v4.3.6) after which the resulting reads were aligned to the reference genome fasta (value_fasta) using the STAR (v2.7.10b) aligner.
+Followup QC on the mapped (bam) files was done using Sambamba (v0.8.2), RSeQC (v5.0.1) and PreSeq (v3.2.0).
+Readcounts were then generated using the Subread FeatureCounts module (v2.0.3) with the value_gtf gtf file as annotation, after which normalization was done using the R-package edgeR (v3.40).
+Differential Expression analysis was performed with an inhouse R-script using DESeq2 (v1.38.0) taking the raw readcounts as input.
+Finally a summary report was created using MultiQC (v1.14).